chris-g-OG/Computer_Vision_Brain_Tumors/README.md

 This project is about identifying cancerous regions of a Brain image.
 Various Image Processing techniques are applied to analyze the tissue.
 The project is applied with python and Jupyter notebook.
+There is more information on the report pdf.